Michele Cox

 Keri-Michele Cox (born 9 October 1968) is an association football player who represented New Zealand.

 Cox made her Football Ferns 15–0 win over Samoa on 3 December 1987, and finished her international career with 20 caps and 9 goals to her credit.

 Cox's mother Barbara Cox and sister Tara Cox also represented New Zealand.

+Cox has a PhD from Auckland University of Technology with a thesis on physical activity in children.